Shoulder pain diagnosis is all about working out what is causing your pain so you can treat it effectively.

 If the shoulder blades can’t glide freely over the ribs then friction results in pain and inflammation.

-Full Article: Shoulder Blade Pain
+Find Out More: Shoulder Blade Pain

 If you get a sharp pain in your shoulder, chances are something is getting squashed or structures are catching each other.
 Often there is an underlying dull ache but you get a sharp pain when moving your arm in certain directions as things get pinched.